 - Buy the book: Little House in the Big Woods

-Get the No Prep Novel Study: Little House in the Big Woods Novel Study
+- Novel Study & Lesson Materials: Little House in the Big Woods Novel Study

 20. Magic Tree House: Dinosaurs Before Dark by Mary Pope Osborne

 The Magic Tree House series is one of my favorites.
 It has so many great books for 3rd graders to enjoy and learn from.
-We actually use it for bedtime read aloud with my 6-year old.
+We actually use it for a bedtime read-aloud with my 6-year old.
 However, it is truly a great series for independent readers in third grade, too.

 The stories revolve around a sister and brother, Jack and Annie, and their travels in a magic tree house.
 In this first book, they travel back to the time of the dinosaurs on a mysterious quest.
 In addition to the great story, readers also learn lots of facts about dinosaurs through Jack's research during their travels.

-Great for teaching fact and opinion and other great reading skills, this book is a gateway to a whole series of great reading for your students.
+Great for teaching facts and opinions and other great reading skills, this book is a gateway to a whole series of great reading for your students.

 - Buy the book: Magic Tree House: Dinosaurs Before Dark